isaac-bowen/isaac-bowen/README.md

 ## About Me

-- 👨‍💻 I’m a Full Stack Web Developer using Vue 3, Laravel, Tailwind, and more.
+- 👨‍💻 I’m a full stack developer using Vue 3, Laravel, Tailwind, and more.
 - 🔨 I've built large CRMs, Financial Tracking Systems, ATS, and much more.
-- 💪🏼 Future Goals: Grow professionally & meet cool new people.
+- 💪🏼 Current Goals: Run a 10K, keep training consistently, and hit the trails every weekend.
 - ⚡ Fun fact: I love to mountain bike 🚵.

 ---